Learning The Minimum Action Distance: Ablation Study

 In this section, we present additional ablation studies to analyze the performance of our proposed methods.
 We evaluate the impact of different hyperparameters and design choices on the performance of the learned embeddings.

-We conduct experiments in the CliffWalking environment, which is a highly asymmetric environment with a known ground truth MAD.
-For each experiment we train the MAD algorithm using the same hyperparameters from the main experiments, varying only the hyperparameter of interest whil ekeeping all others fixed.
+We conduct experiments in the CliffWalking environment, which is a highly asymmetric environment with a known ground-truth MAD.
+For each experiment we train the \textit{MadDist} algorithm using the same hyperparameters from the main experiments, varying only the hyperparameter of interest while keeping all others fixed.
 We then evaluate the learned embeddings using Spearman correlation, Pearson correlation, and Ratio CV metrics.